vwxyzjimmy/ESEmbeded_HW01/readme.md

 2. Make and run like the steps above.

 **Notice that if you are going to add another source file or header files, you will have to modify the content of makefile.**

-# HW01 Requirements
-1. Help me finish here.
-Thx
-2. We are going to practice some C skills about function pointers and arrays of function pointers.
-3. You have to push your code to your github.
-(Using .gitignore to exclude the outpufiles like object files or executable files)